Casabianca (poem): Narrative

-As noted above, the word 'And' is spoken.

 Cultural impact

-This poem was a staple of elementary school readers in the United Kingdom and the United States over a period of about a century spanning roughly the 1850s through the 1950s.
+This poem was a staple of elementary school readers in the United Kingdom and the United States from roughly the 1850s through the 1950s.
 It is today remembered mostly as a tag line and as a topic of parodies.
-Perhaps to justify its embedding in English-speaking culture, modern editors often claim French poets also celebrated the event – notably André Chénier and Ecouchard Lebrun – apparently without noticing that the former was executed four years before the Battle of the Nile, so could not have written about these events.
+Some historians have claimed French poets also celebrated the event – notably André Chénier and Ponce Denis Écouchard Lebrun – apparently without noticing that the former was executed four years before the Battle of the Nile, so could not have written about these events.
 These claims for literary pedigree appear spurious.

+The poem is referenced in Jack and Jill by Louisa May Alcott.
+A mother and children are discussing the actions of her son Jack, whom Jill responded that he was like Casabianca, "...a fine example of entire obedience.
+He obeyed orders, and that is what we all must do, without always seeing why, or daring to use our own judgement."

 The story is referenced in Bram Stoker's Dracula.
-In chapter VII, in a newspaper account of a storm, the dead pilot of the ship Demeter is compared to "the young Casabianca.".
+In chapter VII, in a newspaper account of a storm, the dead pilot of the ship Demeter is compared to "the young Casabianca".

-The mis-attribution of the poem serves as both a key plot device, and a running gag, in P.G.
-Wodehouse's The Luck of the Bodkins (1935).

-In Ian Fleming's 1955 novel Moonraker, James Bond prepares to sacrifice himself to save London from a nuclear weapon.
-He says, "The boy stood on the burning deck.
-I've wanted to copy him since I was five."

 The first line of the poem serves as the title and the inspiration for the short story "The Boy Stood on the Burning Deck" by C. S. Forester.
 In this version the hero, Ed Jones, remains at his station aboard the fictitious USS Boon during the Battle of Midway.
 A fire started in the bilge beneath his station in the engine room, but Jones remained at his station slowly roasting while the battle rages.
 At the conclusion of the battle he is relieved by a damage control party.
 Burned, he nonetheless survives the war.

-In Season 2, Episode 34 of The Rifleman, Mark McCain recites portions of the poem.
-He is memorizing it for a school assignment.

-In Season 14, Episode 99 of The Bill, the character Frank Burnside recites the following parody of the poem: